 There’s a reason why IT professionals question the scalability of low-code.
 It’s because many low-code vendors lower the bar to develop software by allowing business users (aka, “citizen developers”) to build their own applications.
 This has led to the notion that low-code is targeted at small, non-business-critical applications confined to user departments and limited users without scalability in mind.

 But therein lies the fallacy: just like any other software development tool, not all low-code platforms provide the same capabilities.
 We’ve covered this subject in several other articles, so for an in-depth discussion, take a look at our article on the low-code market.

 The TL;DR version is that different low-code platforms cover different use cases and can even target different personas.

 Forrester, for example, divides the low-code market into two:

 - Low-code for business developers that offers simple tooling and a more modest scale.
 This type of low-code platform includes Caspio, QuickBase, and AppSheet.

 - Low-code for professional developers that provide rich tooling and high scale.
-We can find platforms like OutSystems, Mendix, Microsoft, and ServiceNow in this bucket.
+That’s where you’ll find platforms like OutSystems, Mendix, Microsoft, and ServiceNow.